-The Company did not have significant credit risk exposure to any single counterparty or any Company of counterparties having similar characteristics.
-The Company defines counterparties as having similar characteristics if they are related entities.
-The concentration of credit risk to any other counterparty did not exceed 10% of the gross monetary assets at any time during 2016 and 2015.
+The Company and its subsidiaries did not have significant credit risk exposure to any single counterparty or any group of counterparties having similar characteristics.
+The Company and its subsidiaries defines counterparties as having similar characteristics if they are related entities.
+The concentration of credit risk to any other counterparty did not exceed 10% of the gross monetary assets of the Company and its subsidiaries at any time during 2016 and 2015.

-The Company's concentration of credit risk by geographical locations was mainly in Taiwan, which accounted for 92% and 85% of the total trade receivable as of December 31, 2016 and 2015, respectively.
+The Company and its subsidiaries' concentration of credit risk by geographical locations was mainly in Taiwan, which accounted for 92% and 85% of the total trade receivable as of December 31, 2016 and 2015, respectively.